TobiasMarschner/ferrishare/README.md

 ## 📥 Installation and Configuration

 > [!WARNING]
 > While I have taken great care to correctly deploy the cryptographic primitives used in this project,
 > I am not an expert in cryptography and this project has not been independently audited.
 >
 > **I cannot guarantee that the implementation or design of the system is secure.**
-> You can review the choices and use of cryptographic primitives in the [architectural notes]() below, or simply take a direct look at the code responsible for [encrypting the files](templates/upload.js) and [decrypting the files](templates/download.js).
+> You can review [cryptographic architectural notes](#🗝%EF%B8%8F-cryptography) provided further below,
+> or directly examine the code responsible for [encrypting files](templates/upload.js) or [decrypting files](templates/download.js).
 >
 > If you spot any issue, please let me know in the project's issue tracker.